agcdtmr/AZ-104-Microsoft-Azure-Administrator-Certification-Preparation-And-Hands-On-Labs/README.md

        - [ ] Build a virtual machine
        - [ ] Permit RDP traffic using the NSG rules
        - [ ] Establish a data
+     - [ ] **Create Azure Firewall**
+       - [ ] Firewall and policy deployment
+       - [ ] Establish a Default Route
+       - [ ] Create a rule for the application
+       - [ ] Establish a network rule
+       - [ ] Create a DNAT rule.
+       - [ ] Change the Srv-work virtual machine’s primary and backup DNS addresses.
+       - [ ] Change the Srv-work virtual machine’s primary and backup DNS addresses.
+       - [ ] Firewall testing